sonata-nfv/son-monitor-probe/op_mon/README.md

 ### License

-This [SOFTWARE] is published under Apache 2.0 license.
+This son-vim-probe is published under Apache 2.0 license.
 Please see the LICENSE file for more details.

 ###Lead Developers